rplzzz/cement/README.md

 unless the data changes.

 Each line of the table has the data for one country, for one year.
 Incomplete entries are trimmed out of the final table.
+Any cement production values of zero are treated as missing and filtered out of the data.
+The reason we do this is that we are assuming that all of this production data is a proxy for consumption, and we don't really think that any of these countries consumed no cement at all.

 1. **ISO**:  The three-letter ISO code for the country.